wubaoyuan/Lpbox-ADMM/README.md

 ## [Citation](#citation)
 [[back to top](#)]

+If our work is helpful to your work, please cite as follows.
-If any problem, feel free to contact with [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home) (wubaoyuan1987@gmail.com).
+If any question or suggestion, plesse [send email](mailto:wubaoyuan1987@gmail.com) to [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home).

 ```
 @article{wu2018lp,